oracle/weblogic-kubernetes-operator/documentation/3.4/content/userguide/managing-fmw-domains/_index.md

 ```

 Notice that you can pass in environment variables to set the SID, the name of the PDB, and
 so on.
 The documentation describes the other variables that are available.
-The `sys` password
-defaults to `Oradoc_db1`.
-Follow the instructions in the documentation to reset this password.
+Follow the instructions in the documentation to set the `sys` password.

 You should also create a service to make the database available within the Kubernetes cluster with
 a well known name.
 Here is an example: